anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

-* Changed agent-signed-cert to an array to allow for providing further certificate information like the issuing CA cert for the LDevID(RegAgt) EE certificate in case the registrar and the registrar-agent have different issuing CAs in {{exchangesfig_uc2_2}} (issue #12).
+* Changed agent-signed-cert to an array to allow for providing further certificate information like the issuing CA cert for the LDevID(RegAgt) certificate in case the registrar and the registrar-agent have different issuing CAs in {{exchangesfig_uc2_2}} (issue #12).
   This also required changes in the YANG module in {{voucher-request-prm-yang-module}}